 Paradise – Glenorchy Queenstown

-Many people don’t realise but just 40mins south of Queenstown is the tiny town of Glenorchy and a further 40mins onwards is the picturesque region of Paradise.
+Many people don’t realise but just 40 mins south of Queenstown is the tiny town of Glenorchy and a further 40mins onwards is the picturesque region of Paradise.
 Don’t expect a bustling town, cafes and shops, all you will find in Paradise is panoramic views and natural beauty.
 Part of the Mt Aspiring National Park, Paradise is actually where many of the Lord of the Rings scenes were filmed.
 What’s best is there are no entrance fees and no people, so you can take in the sites for free and have the place to yourself.
+As well as hiking the Ben Lomand Track it is was one of the highlights of Queenstown for us.

 Wairere Falls – Waikato